Older people fret less about aging in place: AP-NORC Poll

 Associated Press

-WASHINGTON (AP) — The older you are, the less you fret about aging in place.
+WASHINGTON (AP) — The older you are, the less you fret about about staying in your own home or community as you age.

-That’s a key insight from a new Associated Press-NORC Center for Public Affairs Research poll, which found that U.S. adults ages 65 or older feel much better prepared to age in their own homes than those 50-64, who are mostly still in the final stretches of their working years.
+That’s a key insight from a new Associated Press-NORC Center for Public Affairs Research poll, which found that U.S. adults ages 65 or older feel much better prepared to “age in place” than those 50-64, who are mostly still in the final stretches of their working years.

 The poll also documented greater insecurity around aging in place for older Black and Latino Americans, the likely result of a deep-rooted wealth gap that markedly favors white people.